ultraseedbox/USB-Docs/Tutorials and Guides/Flexget/How to Install, Configure and Run Flexget.md

 This guide shows you the following:

-* Install FlexGet to your seedbox slot
+* Install Python 3 and FlexGet to your seedbox slot
 * Create your first FlexGet configuration
 * Running FlexGet
 * Scheduling your FlexGet tasks